Privacy and permissions in CRM: how to build a policy

 The first thing to consider when giving people viewing permission (so the privacy of the module, record, or field) is to think about the information held there that they need to do their job.
 You wouldn’t want to restrict your customer service team from seeing a Contact record, for example, but do they need to see each person’s address or some of the custom fields you’ve created.

-Quite often, the privacy of records is controlled at a very high level.
+Quite often, record privacy is controlled at a very high level.
 One of your users can either see the module as a whole or they can’t.
 But we do have some customers (and do this ourselves a bit) where restricting access to individual fields is necessary.

 So when you’re deciding who has access to a type of record, consider the following:

-There will always be individual records that you need to restrict further, of course, but those two questions are a good starting point.
+Of course, there will always be individual records that you need to restrict further, but those two questions are a good starting point.

 Editing

-Similarly to the above question of privacy, deciding whether a particular user role (or profile) need to be able to edit a record is about assessing whether they need it for their role and whether there are certain fields that should be restricted further.
+Similarly to the above question of privacy, deciding whether a particular user role (or profile) needs to be able to edit a record is about assessing whether they need it for their role and whether certain fields should be restricted further.

 Saying that, if you are worried about the damage users could do by changing information within records, you might want to think about features like being able to audit all field changes.
 This way you still have the previous information if you need it.